eriweng/People/README.md

 # People
-A website you can look up a list of people.
+A website you can look up the list of people.